tayomadein/movie-trailer/README.md

 * Step 2:

-Go to project directory /movie-trailer and
+In terminal, navigate to project root directory /movie-trailer  and type
 ```
 python entertainment_center.py
 ```